AppsDJ/CV/README.md

 # Titus Iudean
 A hard working and meticulous web developer / designer, flexible and adaptable to fit in well into most working environments.
 A quick learning self-starter who's not waiting to be told what needs doing, with a creative mindset and a keen interest in recent technologies.
-A trustworthy and helpful team player and effective communicator who loves being highly involved and always strives to succeed in whatever is undertaken.
-In search of opportunities to make positive contributions to great software projects in a Junior Developer position, while further enhancing personal skill-set.
+A trustworthy, helpful team player and effective communicator who loves being highly involved and always strives to succeed in whatever is undertaken.
+In search of opportunities to make positive contributions to great software projects in a Junior/Mid Developer position, while further enhancing personal skill-set.

 ### KEY SKILLS AND ACHIEVEMENTS
 ( portfolio website at www.appsdj.com )